-Procedure for student: If your final transcript indicating the awarding of the baccalaureate and/or graduate degree was not available at the time the admissions offer was made, you must arrange to have official transcripts specifying the awarding of a degree submitted to the Office of Graduate Admissions or the Office of Enrolled Student Services within the first semester of your enrollment.
+Procedure for student: If the final transcript indicates the awarding of the baccalaureate and/or graduate degree was not available at the time the admissions offer was made, the student must arrange to have official transcripts specifying the awarding of the degree submitted to Graduate Admissions within the first semester of enrollment.
 Students failing to provide the appropriate documentation within the first semester of enrollment may be prohibited from enrolling in subsequent semesters until the necessary documentation is received.
-Clemson University transcripts do not need to be requested.
+Clemson transcripts do not need to be requested.
 Failure to comply may result in dismissal.

 The registrar's office at each institution previously attended must provide official transcripts in sealed envelopes with an official signature over the seal.
 A sealed transcript opened by a student is no longer considered official.
-Transcripts may be mailed to Clemson University at the following address:
+Transcripts may be mailed to Clemson at the following address:

-Graduate Admissions Office Clemson University E-209 Martin Hall Clemson, South Carolina 29634 U.S.A.
+Graduate Admissions Clemson University E-209 Martin Hall Clemson, South Carolina 29634 U.S.A.

-Official electronic transcripts may be emailed directly from the Office of the Registrar of the sending institution to Clemson University at gstranscripts@clemson.edu.
+Official electronic transcripts may be emailed directly from the Office of the Registrar of the sending institution to Clemson at gstranscripts@clemson.edu.
 A transcript submitted electronically by anyone other than the issuing institution will not be considered official.